TWRogers/twrogers.github.io/_posts/2019-08-07-making-a-jekyll-blog-on-github-pages-part-1.md

 * Date
 * Name (of the poor unfortunate soul who **selflessly** dedicated hours of their life to writing the post).

-Unfortunately, deploying standard database technologies such as MySQL or MongoDB is not possible on GitHub Pages.
+Unfortunately, deploying standard database technologies such as [MySQL](https://www.mysql.com/) or [MongoDB](https://www.mongodb.com/) is not possible on GitHub Pages.
 Websites on GitHub Pages must be **statically generated**.

 ## Statically Generated Websites are not so Static
 You may have wondered why one would want to be **static** rather than _dynamic_.
-What a queer specimen one must be?
+What an odd specimen one must be?

 Well, it turns out, rather ironically, that **static** websites are often faster than _dynamic_ ones.
 This is because all the server has to think about is returning files.

-It does not have to create anything on the fly, everything already exists when you, yes you intrepid blog reader, **make a request** to receive _this_ post to read.
+It does not have to create anything on the fly, everything already exists when you -- yes, you, intrepid blog reader -- **make a request** to receive _this_ post to read.

 Static site generators such as [Jekyll](https://jekyllrb.com/) are used to generate a whole website, ready for serving.